Upton, Merseyside: Buses

-The first bus to run from Upton village was a horse-drawn bus, in 1891.
+The first bus to run from Upton village was a horse-drawn bus in 1891.
 This bus operated to Claughton Village.
-Whilst the first motorised Birkenhead Corporation bus worked on 14 July 1920.
-Until deregulation of the bus services, in 1986, Upton was served by both the forerunner to Merseytravel, the Merseyside Passenger Transport Executive (MPTE) and the separate operator, Crosville.
+The first motorised Birkenhead Corporation bus worked on 14 July 1920.
+Until deregulation of the bus services in 1986, Upton was served by the Merseyside Passenger Transport Executive (MPTE) (the forerunner to Merseytravel) and by the separate operator, Crosville.

 Present-day services are run primarily by Arriva, and are coordinated by Merseytravel.

 The village has bus stops along all four of the main roads entering the village.
-Merseytravel's daily "Saveaway" Area B and All Zones tickets are valid to use from any bus stop in Upton, on the basis of being for the passenger of relevant age, in-date and for use after 9:30am.
+Merseytravel's daily "Saveaway" Area B and All Zones tickets are valid to use from any bus stop in Upton after 9:30am.

 Railways

-Upton is not part of the major electrified Merseyrail Wirral line from Birkenhead to West Kirby, which instead passes around the more densely populated coast Upton railway station exists as part of the Borderlands line between Bidston and Wrexham and is operated by Transport for Wales, with a diesel service.
+Upton is not part of the major electrified Merseyrail Wirral line from Birkenhead to West Kirby, which instead passes around the more densely populated coast.
+Upton railway station exists as part of the Borderlands line between Bidston and Wrexham and is operated by Transport for Wales, with a diesel service.
 However, the station is within the Merseytravel area.
 Journeys can be made from the station with a daily "Saveaway" ticket.
-This is a reasonably priced ticket, and allows unlimited travel within the Merseytravel area, for one day, as far afield as Chester, Southport, Ormskirk and Newton-le-Willows, as well as Birkenhead and Liverpool.
-Though, due to its location, the station is more of service to the Noctorum community, rather than Upton.
+This is reasonably priced and allows unlimited travel within the Merseytravel area for one day as far afield as Chester, Southport, Ormskirk and Newton-le-Willows, as well as Birkenhead and Liverpool.
+Because of where it is, the station is more useful to the Noctorum community, rather than Upton.
 This is not considered a problem however, as the locality is well served by regular bus services.